gabrielmoreira/typed-serverless/README.md

 Tip: We are using `typed-aws` to provide almost all CloudFormation Resource.
 Please check if your [resource is available](https://github.com/gabrielmoreira/typed-aws/tree/main/types/resources).

 Tip: You can also create your own `resourceParams` by providing a custom `resourceParamsFactory` through `TypedServerless.create<Ids>({ resourceParamsFactory })`.
-See our default implementation at `https://github.com/gabrielmoreira/typed-serverless/tree/main/src/aws/defaults.ts`
+Check out [our default implementation](https://github.com/gabrielmoreira/typed-serverless/tree/main/src/aws/defaults.ts).

 E.g.
 ```ts